-A sloped ceiling makes a strong architectural statement in a home, but mounting a ceiling fan on an angled ceiling requires more than your standard fan installation tools.
+A vaulted ceiling makes a strong architectural statement in a home, but mounting a ceiling fan on an angled ceiling requires more than your standard fan installation tools.
 When buying a new ceiling fan, confirm the fan is compatible with sloped mounting.
 Many ceiling fans are designed to fit sloped ceilings with angles, also known as a pitch, up to 30 degrees.
 However, if your ceiling has a pitch greater than 30 degrees, you will need a sloped ceiling adapter for a proper and secure installation.

 A standard sloped ceiling adapter allows the ceiling fan to be installed on ceilings with pitches ranging from 31 degrees to 45 degrees.
 The Fanimation Fan Company produces a sloped ceiling kit for a 1-inch downrod that allows a fan to mount on a ceiling with a pitch up to 52 degrees.

 Select a sloped ceiling adapter in a similar finish to your ceiling fan.
 To ensure compatibility, choose a sloped ceiling adapter from the same manufacturer as your ceiling fan.
 See Del Mar Fans & Lighting's selection of ceiling fan mounting systems, including sloped ceiling adapters.

 To determine if a sloped ceiling kit is necessary, gather the following materials and use the steps below to calculate the angle of the ceiling.

 - Measure the height of the wall and the highest point of the ceiling.

 - Measure the total length from the wall to the highest point of the ceiling.

 - Use our calculator to find the slope or pitch of your ceiling.

 The rise is the height difference between two walls.
 To find the rise, follow the steps below: